AzzaiterasFiesteras/Future-Engineers-2026/README.md

 10. BNO055 gyroscope: allows the robot to make turns much more precisely by setting itself to specific degrees at the program.
 11. Front wheel mechanism: made by 3D printed pieces that hold the mechanism for the robot to make turns correctly.
 > [!WARNING]
-> Click the arrow below 👇 to expand the **Table of Contents**.
+> Click the link below 👇 to see more information.
-> Every item is a clickable link to a folder or README file in this repository.
 > [For more information click here](Condiciones_Previas/Materiales_acabado.md)

 ## Mechanics